theory/justatheory/content/post/postgres/mini-summit-five.md

 *   Jeremy S: I think there's a few more questions in the chat.

-*   Yurri: I'm just looking at them now. "how is the upcoming move to meson and core influencing or impacting this?"
+*   Yurii: I'm just looking at them now. "how is the upcoming move to meson and core influencing or impacting this?"
 I don't think it's influencing this particular part in any way that I can think of right now.
 David, do you have thoughts how it can?
 I would love to learn.